Petersoj/FSSPrototype/README.md

 - [`src/v/tb/`](src/v/tb/) contains the Verilog and SystemVerilog testbench code for testing the various FSS prototype RTL modules.

 ## Project Videos
 We wanted to create a professional video in the form of a product advertisement showing the beauty we captured in the FSS prototype's design.
 That video is available [here](https://www.youtube.com/watch?v=7kbVaDARXf8).
-Additionally, a demo video showing the basic usage and functional overview of the FSS prototype will be available soon.
+Additionally, a demo video showing the basic usage and functional overview of the FSS prototype is available [here](https://www.youtube.com/watch?v=SxbYaiAhI7I).

 ## Project Photos
 <p align="center">